kkovacs/kkrc/windows/README.txt

 Scancode map that does:

 - Sets Caps Lock to Right Ctrl.
-- Sets Left Win to Left Alt.
+- Sets Left Win to Right Alt.
 - Sets Menu to Left Win.
 (In case there is no Right Win button and we still need the functionality.)

 More info: <https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping>